 Funding is Available for Innovations in Transportation – You’re Invited to Submit a Proposal

 Do you have an idea of how to improve our state’s transportation system, streamline work processes, or implement meaningful change?
 Vermont’s State Transportation Innovation Council (STIC) Incentive program provides resources (up to $100,000 in Federal funds per Federal fiscal year) to foster a culture for innovation and make innovations standard practice; and your idea could be the catalyst for an exciting innovation within AOT!
 For example, STIC Incentive funding may be used to conduct internal assessments; build capacity; develop guidance, standards, and specifications; implement system process changes; organize peer exchanges; offset implementation costs; or conduct other activities that foster a culture for innovation or to make an innovation a standard practice in Vermont.
 Projects of varying sizes and scope are welcome.
-Applications are being accepted through April 1, 2022 (click the link below to be directed to a Word document with additional information on how to apply).
+Applications are being accepted through March 31, 2023 (click the link below to be directed to either a fillable PDF or a Word document with additional information on how to apply).

 The Vermont State Transportation Innovation Council (STIC) was established to create and support a culture of innovation within the state of Vermont and the Agency of Transportation (AOT) by leading deployment of new technologies and practices.
 The committee provides a forum for Vermont’s transportation leadership to review and collaborate on initiatives, research and innovative ideas that align with the goals of the agency and state.

 • Gives transportation stakeholders a forum for sharing innovative ideas.

 • Empowers participants to improve processes, enhance communities, and save tax dollars.